-Original text: Although websites that give free access to Japanese manga hurt manga creators, some legal experts (Takahashi, 2018) argue that shutting down such sites would violate the free speech article of Japan's constitution.

-(If you have text from your own topic research, paraphrase it below.)
+Original text inal text: Although websites that give free access to Japanese manga hurt manga creators, some lege experts (Takahashi, 2018) argue that shutting down such sites would violate the free spec article of Japan's constitution.
+Source : journal article by Kawasaki in 2022 /If h who are the holoury) (If you have text from your own topic research, paraphrase it below.)